kyma-project/kyma/docs/05-technical-reference/00-custom-resources/evnt-01-subscription.md

 This sample Subscription custom resource (CR) subscribes to an event called `order.created.v1`.

 > **WARNING:** Prohibited characters in event names under the **spec.types** property, are not supported in some backends.
-If any are detected, Eventing may remove them.
+If any are detected, Eventing will remove them.
 Read [Event names](../evnt-01-event-names.md#event-name-cleanup) for more information.

 > **NOTE:** Both the subscriber and the Subscription should exist in the same Namespace.